flabbergastedbd/tunnelshade.github.io/_posts/2014-05-11-changing-others-gravatar.markdown

 11 May, 2014 - Public disclosure

-**P.S** - Got some swag form Automattic for these reports.
-They don't have a bounty program :P
+**P.S** - Got some swag from Automattic for these reports.
+They don't have a bounty program, atleast they don't even have an email address to report vulns in Gravatar.